 City of New Orleans: Chicago-Memphis-Jackson-New Orleans

 Missouri: Chicago-Springfield-St. Louis-Jefferson City-Kansas City

 Texas Eagle: Chicago-St. Louis-Little Rock-Dallas-San Antonio

 Amtrak service in Chicago-Springfield-St. Louis and Chicago-Ann Arbor-Detroit corridors run up to 110 mph top speed.
-By early next decade, Amtrak service in the Chicago-Indianapolis-Cincinnati corridor is also planned for upgrade to 110 mph.
+By early next decade, Amtrak train frequency in those corridors should double to 12 round trips daily.